Skip to main content

 • Wisconsin

-Givebacks Fundraisers doesn’t offer legal advice or monitor individual raffles.
+Givebacks doesn’t offer legal advice or monitor individual raffles.
 Instead, it’s up to your organization to make sure your raffles are compliant.
 Exercise due diligence and do your own research.
 If necessary, consult with legal counsel to ensure you’re obeying federal, state, and local laws.

 If your organization operates in one of the states listed above, or you aren’t sure about your eligibility or legal compliance, you shouldn’t run a raffle.
 Instead, you may want to consider running a sweepstakes.
 In the United States sweepstakes aren’t considered gambling because you must offer free entries, so sweepstakes have fewer restrictions.
 Sweepstakes also have fewer geographic regulations, and entries can usually be sold nationally or internationally.
 This allows you to run charity drawings that have a much wider reach.
-Many organizations prefer to run a sweepstakes instead of a raffle for these reasons.

 Additional Resources